-Analysing the needs and understanding the costs behind different regulations is a daunting and time-consuming task and Strong Customer Authentication is no different.
-To make things a bit easier, we've done the work for you by analysing how much building or buying a 2FA solution would cost for you.
+Analysing the needs and understanding the costs behind different regulations is a daunting and time-consuming task, and customer authentication is no different.
+To make things a bit easier, we've done the work for you by analysing how much building or purchasing an SMS verification solution for two-factor authentication would cost you.

-Essentially you have two options: build and maintain a multilayered customer authentication system in-house or deploy an API and use a trusted partner’s toolkit.
-You could also mix and match some tools, such as have the code generation part in-house and outsource the authentication value delivery portion.
-But this leaves you with both sides to tackle, so going either way is best.
+You could also mix and match some tools, such as having the code generation part in-house and outsourcing the authentication value delivery portion.
+But this leaves you with both sides to tackle, so choosing either one is best.

-We surveyed our customers to find out how long it takes to deploy our tools, as well as how long it would take them to build tools like ours.
-When these aspects are put into numbers, we reach a much better understanding of what building it yourself costs vs using a trusted provider.
+We surveyed our customers to find out how long it takes to deploy our tools on two-factor authentication, as well as how long it would take them to build tools like ours.
+When these aspects are put into numbers, we reach a much better understanding of what building it yourself costs vs using the services of a trusted provider.

 Option 1: Build your own

-Based on our survey, as well as our own experience, it takes 5-6 weeks of full-time developer hours to build an MVP for an SMS-only 2FA solution.
-Step up to a time-based one-time password system (which is the security standard that needs to be reached), and it will be 8-10 weeks for an MVP.
+Based on our survey, as well as our own experience, it takes 5 to 6 weeks of full-time developer hours to build a Minimum Viable Product for an SMS-only 2FA solution.
+Step it up to a time-based one-time password system (which is the security standard that needs to be reached), and it will be 8 to 10 weeks for an MVP.
 A system using a more complex factor, such as a biometric ID based on fingerprint scanning or voice recognition, for example, would probably take even longer.

 The technology team would also be required to maintain SMS delivery quality and manage connections to network operators.
-Then add the cost of sending SMS messages to variable costs and ultimately setting up the connections yourself can be much more costly as pricing varies greatly depending on the volume you send (you are much more important of a client to a mid-sized aggregator than a network operator; hence the pricing will pretty much always be better via a partner).
+Then add the cost of sending SMS messages to your variable costs, and ultimately setting up the connections yourself can be much more costly as pricing varies greatly depending on the volume you send.
+You are much more important of a client to a mid-sized SMS aggregator than a network operator; hence the pricing will pretty much always be better via a partner.

-You'll need to dedicate people on your tech team to maintain the 2FA solution, which adds to ongoing costs.
-Often enough if you want real cost efficiency, you'll need someone with some sales acumen for negotiation pricing and features and handle any restrictions new markets may impose.
-Markets are always in flux and pricing changes can hit pretty quickly and hard if you're a small player.
+You'll need to dedicate people on your tech team full-time to maintain the two-factor authentication solution too, which adds to running costs.
+Often enough, if you want real cost efficiency, you'll need someone with some sales acumen for negotiating pricing and features and handling any restrictions new markets may impose.
+Markets are always in flux, and pricing changes can hit very quickly and very hard if you're a small player.

 Cons: Longer implementation time, larger investment, and handling all service and quality issues internally.